 Traditional besan burfi recipes need an understanding of sugar syrup consistency.
 If you are a beginner, my detailed explanation will help you learn it quickly.
 I've also mentioned lots of helpful tips and tricks.

-The procedure for making besan barfi is simple, similar to almond barfi, and if you follow all of the stages perfectly, you will have perfect delicious barfi whose flavor will linger long after you have eaten it.
+The procedure for making besan barfi is simple, similar to almond barfi.
+If you follow all of the stages perfectly, you will have perfect delicious barfi whose flavor will linger long after you have eaten it.

 What is Besan Barfi?

-Besan Barfi, also known as Punjabi Besan ki chakki, is a authentic Indian sweet prepared from gram flour, ghee, sugar, and cardamom.
+Besan Barfi, also known as Punjabi Besan ki chakki, is an authentic Indian sweet prepared from gram flour, ghee, sugar, and cardamom.

 This recipe yields a wonderfully set besan burfi with a rustic nutty fragrance that melts in your mouth.